-There is a lot of talk right now about the rapid acceleration of remote working as we retreat from COVID-19 (and each other) into the comfort and safety of our homes.
+There is a lot of talk right now about the rapid acceleration of remote working due to the COVID-19 pandemic and even as lockdowns start to ease, remote working is likely to be a trend that will continue into the future.

 Dispersed teams are not new of course.
 But as organisations de-layer and outsource, and as technology continues to invade our working lives, more and more leaders are facing the challenge of managing and leading remote workers, remote teams and hybrid workforces (a mix of remote and office based).